Upper bounds on the one-arm exponent for dependent percolation models: Abstract

 \section{Abstract}

-We prove upper bounds on the one-arm exponent $\eta_1$ for dependent percolation models; while our main interest is level set percolation of smooth Gaussian fields, the arguments apply to other models in the Bernoulli percolation universality class, including Poisson-Voronoi and Poisson-Boolean percolation.
-More precisely, in dimension $d=2$ we prove $\eta_1 \le 1/3$ for Gaussian fields with rapid correlation decay (e.g.\ the Bargmann-Fock field), and in general dimensions we prove $\eta_1 \le d/3$ for finite-range fields and $\eta_1 \le d-2$ for fields with rapid correlation decay.
+We prove upper bounds on the one-arm exponent $\eta_1$ for a class of dependent percolation models which generalise Bernoulli percolation; while our main interest is level set percolation of Gaussian fields, the arguments apply to other models in the Bernoulli percolation universality class, including Poisson-Voronoi and Poisson-Boolean percolation.
+More precisely, in dimension $d=2$ we prove that $\eta_1 \le 1/3$ for continuous Gaussian fields with rapid correlation decay (e.g.\ the Bargmann-Fock field), and in $d \ge 3$ we prove $\eta_1 \le d/3$ for finite-range fields, both discrete and continuous, and $\eta_1 \le d-2$ for fields with rapid correlation decay.
 Although these results are classical for Bernoulli percolation (indeed they are best-known in general), existing proofs do not extend to dependent percolation models, and we develop a new approach based on exploration and relative entropy arguments.
-We also establish a new Russo-type inequality for smooth Gaussian fields which we use to prove the sharpness of the phase transition for finite-range fields.
+The proof also makes use of a new Russo-type inequality for Gaussian fields, which we apply to prove the sharpness of the phase transition and the mean-field bound for finite-range fields.

 \keywords{Percolation, critical exponents, Gaussian fields} \subjclass[2010]{60G60 (primary); 60F99 (secondary)}